The Mole (Australian TV series) season 1: Sabotage

 The following acts of sabotage were revealed in the final episode:

 Hostage Rescue: Alan jammed the signal on communications coming into the helicopter, and purposely searched for the key to unlock Patrick in places he knew it would not be.

-Humor Test: Alan's camerawork caught very little human laughter, but it perfectly recorded his teammates' cheating.
+Humour Test: Alan's camerawork caught very little human laughter, but it perfectly recorded his teammates' cheating.
 He then instructed Jan to record with a wide shot that made it very difficult to catch the sight of laughter - this is how Jan first came to suspect him.
 He also erased some successful footage without anyone knowing.

 Golf: Alan purposely got his question wrong.

 Wine Tasting: Even though Alan was the only member of the team with experience in wine tasting, he made no contribution to choosing the right wine.

 Fishing Trip: Alan was the only one to go out to re-check the cray pots, and on his return to shore, his motorboat mysteriously ran out of fuel.
-Earlier, when spearfishing, Alan let a huge fish that was within his grasp go.
+Earlier, when spearfishing, Alan let go of a huge fish that was within his grasp.

-Raft Escape: Alan tipped the raft over moments after it left shore.
+Raft Escape: Alan tipped the raft over moments after it left shore, while making it look like Beverly purposely fell in.

-Brainteasers: Alan did almost nothing to help Beverley and Jan solve the brain teasers, instead he encouraged them to double check their answers even when he was sure they were correct in order to waste time.
+Brainteasers: Alan did almost nothing to help Beverley and Jan solve the brain teasers, instead he encouraged them to double-check their answers, even when he was sure they were correct, in order to waste time.
 However, when he knew they were going to succeed, he calculated the answer to make him look like the hero.
-However, Abby, Ben, and Linda failed to complete theirs, so Alan was left off less suspicious.
+However, Abby, Ben, and Linda failed to complete theirs, so Alan was left looking less suspicious.

 Wildlife Photography: Alan and Beverley initially agreed in the car on which photos to submit, but moments later in front of the host and the wildlife expert, Alan subtly convinced Bev to pick a different photo.

 Dam Flags: Alan was the only player who had previously abseiled, but he purposely missed the harder flag and went to the easier one, since he (correctly) thought it was unlikely that Abby or Bev would be able to get the harder flags.
 He also spun Bev around as much as possible from the dam floor, disorienting her.

 Treasure Hunt: Alan's road violation was deliberate, and he only sought one treasure in the first place.